Someware-fr/gdalmanylinux/README.md

 The resulting wheels have the gdal and proj data directories packaged up inside of them, but you can set the appropriate environment viaraibles to use your own data directories.

+## Test the Wheels

+Some basic tests can be run, assuming tox is installed, running the command `make tests`.

 ## Using the Wheels

 These may be `pip` installed into your linux environment ad nauseam.
 For example, from the directory containing the 'wheels' directory, you can run